 2, Core of any qigong practice

-Our consciousness mind often go outward to outside things in daily life.
-We seldom use our consciousness to go inside to study our body and mind itself, which qigong does.
-No matter what type of qigong we practice: Buddhism, Taoism, Confucianism, medicinal/healing or martial arts qigong, we all have to use consciousness mind inwardly.
+Our conscious mind often go outward to outside things in daily life.
+We seldom use our conscious mind to go inside to study our own body and mind.
+No matter what type of qigong we practice: Buddhism Zen practice, Taoism practice, Confucianism practice, medicinal/healing or martial arts qigong, we all have to use conscious mind inwardly.

 3, Common purpose of all qigong practices